Policy & Advocacy

 B'nai B'rith International is a Jewish voice on international and domestic policy in defense of Israel.

-Through its Center for Human Rights and Public Policy and its Center for Senior Services, B'nai B'rith provides information and resources to support its policies and positions on issues of concern to both Jews and non-Jews.
+As the Global Voice of the Jewish Community, B'nai B'rith provides information and resources to support its policies and positions on issues of concern to both Jews and non-Jews.

 B'nai B'rith has served as an NGO (non-governmental organization) at the United Nations (U.N.) since 1947.
 Whether an issue is before the Human Rights Council, the Security Council, or on the desk of a U.N. official, B'nai B'rith leaders and staff provide expert testimony and advocacy for Israel and the Jewish population worldwide.
 The B'nai B'rith World Center in Jerusalem focuses on Israel and its place in the World.
 The World Center promotes strong Israel-Diaspora relations.